-As most of you know, because of a medical circumstance that predicts placenta malfunction after 38 weeks, we went in Saturday December 20th for a scheduled induction.
-Prostaglandin was applied at 11:30 am and we went home and at 2 or 3pm (hard to say exactly because Natasha had been having irregular contractions all week) Natasha began having regular contractions and began early labour.
+As most of you know, because of a medical circumstance that predicts placenta malfunction after 38 weeks we went in Saturday December 20th for a scheduled induction.
+Prostaglandin was applied at 11:30 am and we went home and Natasha began having regular contractions at 2 or 3 pm and began early labour.
 In her memory Natasha treasures this time because it was when she got to experience the magic of labour often told about, but which she feared she would not experience due to the expected interventions.
-We returned to the hospital for the second prostaglandin application at 10pm, but this time was even more unpleasant for Natasha than the first had been.
+At 10pm we returned to the hospital for the second prostaglandin application, but this time was even more unpleasant for Natasha than the first application had been.
 She probably had lots of cortisol surge through her system at that time.
-We went home again and tried to recreate the magic from before, but the contractions changed and became longer and more painful and we became worried about the baby becoming fatigued and early in the hours of the morning we returned to the hospital where some of the main points of the birth plan – no I.Vs or noisy instruments – were put aside to begin a pitocin drip, and non-stress monitors were hooked up, which Natasha found quite aggravating.
-We had to stay at the hospital from this point on and unfortunately, despite other labour signs, the cervix still had not dilated at all.
+We went home again and tried to recreate the magic from before, but the contractions changed and became longer and more painful and we became worried about the baby becoming fatigued so, early in the hours of the morning, we returned to the hospital where some of the main points of the birth plan were put aside to begin an intravenous pitocin drip, and non-stress monitors were hooked up, which Natasha found quite aggravating.
+We had to stay at the hospital from this point on, and unfortunately, despite other labour signs, the cervix still had not dilated yet at all.
 There was also a misunderstanding where the nurses told Natasha she was not allowed to eat, only clear fluids, and with the monitors and tubes dangling, there was not a lot we could do to make Natasha comfortable/oxytocin-conducive all day.

-Now, about the doctors and nurses, some of them were good and others were not, but it wasn’t always a clear distinction about what was useful, and a lot of what the nurses did was just covering systemized bases.
-Debriefing about the experience after it was all over Natasha and I felt more ambiguous than we had previously about the whole medical versus natural childbirth camps.
-Basically we reminded ourselves that, through the annoyances, medical professionals do what they do because they don’t want anybody to get hurt, and clinical protocols, which can be viewed as oppressive/invasive, were developed over hundreds of years to reduce mortality rates – it’s as basic as that.
+Now, about the doctors and nurses, some of them were good and others were not, but it wasn’t always a clear distinction about what was useful, and a lot of what the nurses did was just hitting systemized points.
+Debriefing about the experience later Natasha and I felt more ambiguous than we had previously about the whole medical versus natural childbirth camps.
+Basically we reminded ourselves that, through the annoyances, medical professionals do what they do because they don’t want anybody to get hurt, and the protocols, which can be viewed as oppressive/invasive, have been developed across hundreds of years to reduce mortality rates – it’s as basic as that.
 In other words science has been traumatized by mother and infant deaths and western medicine just wants everybody to be okay.
-But while we were going through it we didn’t entirely appreciate it from that perspective.
+But while we were going through it we didn’t really appreciate it from that perspective.

 I have to say, I was really scared for Natasha and the baby at this point.
 Natasha says she was not afraid for herself and knew the baby was doing fine, and asks me to emphasize that caveat here, but I did not have her intuitive resolve.
 I had not slept either and there were emotional processes happening in me I had never felt before, and it was surreal with all these people around just doing their jobs.
-A couple of those people doing their jobs, I had gratitude toward at the end of the day.
-The anesthesiologist, whose name I forget, and the nurse, Samantha, who came on night shift assigned to us.
-The anesthesiologist was really good interpersonally and gave a clear picture of what to expect.
-Two things he said became important: 1.
+A couple of those people doing their jobs – the anesthesiologist and the nurse assigned to us who came on night shift – I had gratitude toward at the end of the day.
+The anesthesiologist was good interpersonally.
+He gave a clear picture of what to expect and two things he said became important: 1.
 Natasha might shake very badly from the medication, and 2. it would be extremely bright in the room.
-I am very glad he told us these things, because a short while later, after I waited in the hallway for what seemed hours but was actually about 30-40 minutes, unsure if my legs would work when it came time to stand, when Samantha came out and led me into the room, it seemed as bright and blinding as the sun would be if you flew stupidly into it.
-All I perceived was red and yellow, but Samantha said “Don’t touch anything blue,” and guided me through the tables around to Natasha, who was indeed shaking, and I burst out crying.
+I am very glad he told us these things, because a short while later, after I waited in the hallway for what seemed hours but was actually about 30-40 minutes, unsure if my legs would work when it came time to stand, when the nurse came out and led me into the room, it seemed as bright and blinding as the sun would be if you flew stupidly into it.
+All I perceived was red and yellow, but the nurse said “Don’t touch anything blue” and guided me through the tables around to Natasha, who was indeed shaking, and I burst out crying.

 We stayed in the hospital until Christmas day, which was a drag.
-Natasha was healing well and we would have left sooner, but Llewyn had high-intermediate bilirubin levels and was at risk for jaundice and they wanted him in a phototherapy bed, which they wheeled into our room.
-He hated it in that blue bed, though, and we didn’t put him in there often enough because we were busy holding him close, and they sent us home with a phototherapy blanket, which we didn’t use correctly either, and we returned it the next day after finding Llewyn’s bilirubin levels were moderating on their own, but we still had to go back to Children’s a couple more times and get his levels tested again to make sure the trajectory was continuing toward the normal range.
-Today (December 29th) he was definitively cleared of the jaundice risk.
-(My advice to everyone if jaundice is a risk, just get it taken care of quickly and efficiently as possible).
+Natasha was healing well and we would’ve left sooner, but Llewyn had high-intermediate bilirubin levels and was at risk for jaundice and they wanted him in a phototherapy bed, which they wheeled into our room.
+He hated it in that blue bed, though, and we didn’t put him in there often enough because we were busy holding him close, and they sent us home with a phototherapy blanket, which we didn’t use correctly either, and we returned it the next day after finding Llewyn’s bilirubin levels were moderating on their own.
+We still had to go back to Children’s a couple of more times and test his levels again to make sure the trajectory was continuing toward the normal range and today (December 29th) he was definitively cleared of the jaundice risk.

 Anyway, that’s what happened in a nutshell.
 If anybody has any questions about it, I’m happy to answer more.
 A lot that was foggy seems clear to us now, as it will be to you all soon too.